regymm/Time-Card-Flex/DOC/Setup-and-Usage.md

 phc2sys[169.417]: CLOCK_REALTIME phc offset        32 s2 freq    +121 delay   3113
 ```

 ​	This direct sync from /dev/ptpX is TAI time, differing 37s from UTC.
-As leap second is being deprecated, this 37s might never change again.
 Last leap second was in 2017. 懐かしいなぁ

 ​	`sudo ntpd -qg` result: `ntpd: time set -36.999634s`.
 Seems NTP is also quite accurate (usually 1-5 ms).
 I'm using a wired ethernet with 5 ms ping to google.com.